Search

 There is not an equivalent legal right of access to information if the child attends an Academy, Independent or Free School.
 The parent or carer would have to check the school’s policy to ascertain whether they have a right of access to this information.
 These rules can also be dictated by the contractual relationship between the school and the parent.

-However, academies do have to provide certain information to parents in accordance with Part 6 of the Independent School Standards.
+However, Academies do have to provide certain information to parents in accordance with Part 6 of the Independent School Standards.
 This includes an annual written report of each registered pupil’s progress and attainment in the main subject areas taught.

 Can a child request information?